OneWorldSchoolhouse/CodeStandards/languages/JavaScript/README.md

 * Follow the General Standard.

 ### Types
-* There are no explicts types in JavaScript.
+* There are no "types" in JavaScript since it is a scripting language.
 * To check type in code, use `typeof`

 ```